sebastienrousseau/dotfiles.github.io/docs/fr/alias/git/README.md

 | gp | `git pull` | Fetch from and integrate with another repository or a local branch. |
 | gpu | `git push` | Update remote refs along with associated objects. |

-## Aliases to record changes to the repository
+## Record changes to the repository

 | Alias | Command | Description |
 | ----- | ----- | ----- |